AurumKitsune/dotfiles/README.md

 # Dotfiles
-My Arch Linux Hyprland configuration files
+My config files for Hyprland and KDE

 # Installation Instructions